zionsg/ZnWP-Taxonomy-Color-Image-Plugin/README.md

 After installation, you will see 2 plugins installed - the plugin itself and a demo plugin.
 Activate the demo plugin to see it in action.

 View the source code of the [Demo Plugin](https://raw.githubusercontent.com/zionsg/ZnWP-Taxonomy-Color-Image-Plugin/master/znwp_taxonomy_color_image_plugin/demo.php) to see how to use the action hook.

+Useful functions for developers are tagged with the @internal docblock tag in the `ZnWP_Taxonomy_Color_Image` class.